microsoft/autogen/samples/tools/testbed/README.md

 To run the Testbed, simply execute
 ``python run_scenarios.py scenarios/Examples``

-The default it to run each scenario once time.
+The default is to run each scenario once time.
 To run each scenario 10 times, use:
 ``python run_scenarios.py --repeat 10 scenarios/Examples ``

 The run_scenarios.py script also allows a number of command-line arguments to control various parameters of execution.
 Type ``python run_scenarios.py -h`` to explore these options: